leohoc/spark-dynamodb-audience/README.md

 - awscli >= 2 with AWS account credentials configured;
 - An installed JDK 8;

-#### Creating DynamoDB resources
+#### Providing the infrastructure

+Follow the instructions of the [spark-dynamodb-infrastructure](https://github.com/leohoc/spark-dynamodb-infrastructure) project.

+#### Generating the Input Data

 The DynamoDB input data used in this project was generated using the instructions contained in [spark-dynamodb-example](https://github.com/leohoc/spark-dynamodb-example).

-#### Creating an EMR cluster

-Using the AWS console, create a EMR cluster with the following configurations:

-* Cluster execution mode;
-* Software configuration version: emr-5.*;
-* Applications: Spark;
-* Create a EC2 keypair and choose it in the security and access session;
-* Add a policy with read/write access to any DynamoDB table and index to the EC2 instance profile Role;

-When cluster initializing is complete, add permission to SSH connection:

-* Go to the main security group configuration;
-* Edit the inbound rules of the master security group;
-* Add a rule with 'SSH' type and 'Anywhere' source;
+3. the application file will be generated in build/libs/PopulateCovid19Citations-1.0.jar.

-#### Spark App #1: Counting the number of occurrences of each word in the prophecies of a single day
+##### Spark App #1: Counting the words in the COVID-19 citations titles

+The Covid19CitationsWordCount application will count the number of times each word was used in the COVID-19 citations titles and store the result in a DynamoDB table.
+Instructions:

 1. Generate the application jar file: